Subway-Builder-Modded/depot/README.md

 ## License

-This library is made available under the GPL v3 license.
+This library is made available under the GNU General Public License v3 license.
 See LICENSE for details.